 Creating a New Bellevue College Website

 Information Technology Services and Institutional Advancement can help you through the process of creating a new website.
 A good first step is to gather together draft content for your site.
-Once you have an idea of the information you need to present, submit a request center ticket so that the process can start.
+Once you have an idea of the information you want to present, submit a service desk ticket so that the process can start.

 Publishing for All Devices